-In an eight week course that relies upon discussion and classroom interaction, every class session is crucial.
-To allow for the challenges of life, however, one absence will be allowed under the following conditions: First, that the student watch the recorded video of the missed class, and second, that they write a response to the discussion and lecture that was missed (submitted via email).
-Additional absences will result in the loss of a letter grade per absence.
+In a course that relies upon discussion and classroom interaction, every class session is crucial.
+To allow for the challenges of life, however, two absences will be allowed under the following conditions: First, that the student watch the recorded video of the missed class, and second, that they write a response to the discussion and lecture that was missed (submitted via email).
+Additional absences will result in zero class participation points for the day missed.

 Any student arriving after class begins will be recorded as tardy.
-Three tardies will be counted as an absence, which will contribute to the one-absence limit.
+Three tardies will be counted as an absence, which will contribute to the two-absence limit.
 Any student arriving later than 15 minutes to class will be counted as absent for the session.